-Prelims test is just 10 days away.
-This is usually the time when your mind is rather restless and clouded in self-doubt.
-Some of you are worried that you haven’t yet finished a particular topic, some others are stressed whether they will make the final cut for Mains.
+Ten days before the Prelims is usually the time when your mind is rather restless and clouded in self-doubt.
+Even though you must have prepared thoroughly for the exam, covering all the sources, Some of you are worried that you haven’t yet finished a particular topic, some others are stressed whether they will make the final cut for Mains.
 Remember that it’s okay to be a little nervous at this point and that it happens to everyone.
 I was no different, too.

 From my experience, I have distilled a few suggestions to help you perform well in the exam.

 - In these final days, if you start reading entirely new material which you haven’t read before, you’ll only stress yourself out.
 Just refer to whatever you had already read.
 Revision is the absolute key.
 How effectively you perform in the actual exam depends on the quality of revision you do in these 10 days.

 - Stay calm.
 While revising, do not get bogged down in one subject.
 Your target should be to revise all the topics methodically before the final day.

 - Questions are going to be balanced and will be asked from across the syllabus.
 So if you are poor in one topic, that’s alright.
 You can offset it through performing well in your stronger areas.
 For example, if you are worried about Indian Art and Culture, do not freak out.
 You might lose out on some questions, but you will still have many others to solve.

 - Just the day before the exam, ensure that you get 7-8 hours of quality sleep.
 A good night’s rest will rejuvenate your senses and ensures that your brain is alert and memory is on point.